this will be my things to do tip, I will have a separate shopping tip for it.

 Don't miss the market at Cours Saleya if you are in Nice.
 The most famous is the flower market, but there is a fish market, vegetable market, spice market . . . anything you could want.
 Check the Nice town web site for market times and locations but the most fun is Cours Saleya.

-It looks like all the French markets you've read about with striped awnings, outdoor cafes, brightly colored and beautifully arranged fruits and vegetables, exotic spices, olive tastings and flower that take your breath away.
+It looks like all the French markets you've read about with striped awnings, outdoor cafes, brightly colored and beautifully arranged fruits and vegetables, exotic spices, olive tastings and flowers that take your breath away.
 Great place to buy flowers for your hotel room, a picnic to eat a block away on the shore or just sit in a café and watch the world go by.

 Here are current opening times for the Flower Market but please check as things do change.
 The town web site listed below lists all the markets in Nice and gives hours.